Gracee Faith Young

 She said she began searching the disease when her daughter was 7 years old after continuing to see ‘quirky’ changes in her sweet little girl.
 Although a visit to a specialist did not confirm her suspicions, she said she knew in her heart that her child had the disease.
 Born on Dec 29, 1998, She said it took many years and many more doctor visits, tests and misdiagnoses before she was able to get answers to why her daughter continued to decline physically, emotionally, socially, and academically.
 “This is already a very isolating disease,” she said.
 “And without answers, it was, at times, almost too much for our family to bear.
 But praise God, we did finally get answers.”
 She said that seven years after she first sought help, a neurologist agreed to have her daughter tested for the Huntington’s Disease gene.

 “In August of 2012, we received the results and indeed Gracee had the HD gene.”
-She said the juvenile form of the disease, as well as the adult version, are both terminal, with no known treatment or cure.
+She said the juvenice form of the disease, as well as the adult version, are both terminal, with no known treatment or cure.

 Although most physicians have given no hope to her, she has done a considerable amount of research and is not giving up.
-She said her daughter follows a regimen of vitamins, along with a high-protein, high-calorie diet, as well as a new supplement recently made available to the market.
+She said her daughter followed a regimen of vitamins, along with a high-protein, high-calorie diet, as well as a new supplement recently made available to the market.
+Gracee was doing a lot better and were so thankful for that.”

 Team Gracee